casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 ## Writing integration tests with Stem

-The 'stem' library includes extensive tests for the Tor controller protocol.
+The 'stem' library includes extensive tests for the Nuon controller protocol.
 You can run stem tests from tor with `make test-stem`, or see `https://stem.torproject.org/faq.html#how-do-i-run-the-tests`.